Are You Too Good as Number One on Your Sales Team?

 9 Reasons You May Lose Your Job

-Robert Danger Workman writes from his consistent track record of top-tier success in both outside and inside sales at different companies, in different industries, as a sales rep, sales manager, EVP, entrepreneur and owner of several companies.
-Four decades of in-the-field, face-to-face selling and leading winning sales organizations provides the background and experience prevalent in his HIRED GUN brand such as the best-selling and award winning book, HIRED GUN – You’re #1 and Somebody Hates it, and the new, HIRED GUN II – The Essential Guide for Top Salespeople.
+Robert Danger Workman writes from his consistent track record of top-tier success in both outside and inside sales at different companies, in different industries, as a sales rep, sales manager, EVP, entrepreneur, and owner of several companies.
+Four decades of in-the-field, face-to-face selling, and leading winning sales organizations provides the background and experience prevalent in his HIRED GUN brand such as the best-selling and award-winning book, HIRED GUN – You’re #1 and Somebody Hates it, and the new, SELLING – The Most Dangerous Game.